badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

     }
     ```

-2. For the `reports/rules/rules.ston`, it includes the rules that Moose will execute when analysing the code.
+2. For the `reports/rules/rules.ston`, it includes the rules that Moose will execute when analyzing the code.
 Creating this file is made easy by the Critics browser of Moose.
-The example below present one rule that checks that Java attributes do not begins with `_`.
+The example below presents one rule that checks that Java attributes do not begin with `_``.

     ```ston
     FamixCBContext {